blinkmobile/forms-cli/packages/bm-plugin-forms-angularjs/docs/pagination.md

 The Blink Forms Builder has the ability to specify "pages" with a form.
 This functionality has been carried over to the Forms Library Builder.

-The Front end framework used determines how pagination is handled.
-For now we only support AngularJS 1.5+, therefore all information in this file applies to it.

 ## Implementation